floriancourgey/blog/_posts/2021/2021-01-08-async-api-calls-in-adobe-campaign.md

 Use async HttpClientRequest executions for External Delivery that calls a vendor with unit API calls.
 Here, the Delivery has a Routing of type "External" with a Post-Processing workflow containing: a Signal, an Javascript code for initialization, a File Loading (containing broadlog id & content), Update date to Update braodlogs status to Pending and the Javascript code with API calls:
 ![](/assets/images/2021/adobe-campaign-async-api-call-HttpClientRequest.jpg)

+Note: Updating broadlogs Status=Pending is not required if the Delivery Retrieval Mode is set to Manual.
+Please check Delivery Setup Chapter.

 ## Javascript code
 ```js
 // get data from previous activity